grame-cncm/faustdoc/src/tutorials/julia.md

 println("getNumOutputs: ", getNumOutputs(my_dsp), "\n")
 ```

-Infomation on all controllers can be retrieved using the `MapUI` type:
+Information on all controllers can be retrieved using the `MapUI` type:

 ```julia
 # Create a MapUI controller